pchat-imm/o-ran-e2-kpm/README.md

 - configs files of gNB, UE, and xApp are in config_files/

 #### different config gNB, UE of nearRT-RIC and multiUE
+for multiUE to be able to handle more load, they set symbol rate, channel bandwidth, scs, into two times of original configuration

 |component | main | Topic | NearRT-RIC | multiUE |
 |----------|------|-------|------------|---------|
 |gnb || ru_sdr | srate | 11.52 | 23.04 |